21. Blues scale

 A - C - D - Eb - E - G

-Apart form the fact that this sounds awesome, It is just like the minor pentatonic scale, but with this diminished fifth added.
+Apart form the fact that this sounds awesome, it is also just like the minor pentatonic scale, but with this diminished fifth added.
 This added note is a note we call "blue note", but where does it come from ?

 it makes more sense to look at the major blues scale to find that out.
-The relative major of A minor is C major, so the C major blues scales would use the same note, but starting from C. Thats:
+The relative major of A minor is C major, so the C major blues scales would use the same note, but starting from C. So that's: